hrdwrrsk/adementary-theme/readme.md

 Adementary
 ======
 Adementary (formerly or codenamed "Project Beaucoup" and "Tetra") is a GTK theme based on Adwaita, blended with elementary OS visual design.
+This fork is purely for adding a "darker" version of standard adementary-theme.
 -------------------
 ![Screenshot](/data/Screenshot.png)
 ![Screenshot](/data/Screenshot-dark.png)